J4CODE/Project-1-The-Game-Aliens-Invasion/README.md

 The goals

-To Build a game that is playable in the browser
+To Build a game that is playable in the browser.
-Design patterns for the design and implementation of code Use test-driven design to build a client-side application
+Design readable patterns for the design and implementation of code.
+Use test-driven design to build a client-side application that works in the browser.

 Design Approach

-The style chosen was inspired by one of my favorite retro games called Galaga.
+The style chosen was inspired by one of my favorite retro games called Space Invaders.

 Technical Approach